PalisadoesFoundation/talawa/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project
-title: Feature request
+title: Feature Request
-labels: Feature
+labels: feature request
 assignees: ''

 ---